ltpitt/ltpitt/README.md

-<h1 align="center">Hi 👋, my name is Davide Nastri.</h1>
+<h1 align="center">Hi 👋, my name is Davide Nastri</h1>
 <h3 align="center">I am a passionate software developer, happily living in the Netherlands</h3>
 Welcome to my GitHub,

 I am currently working as a Backend Developer (Java / Maven / Spring Boot).
-In my repos you will find mainly Java / Python / Javascript / BASH / C++ / Lua / Go projects, exercises and experiments.
+In my repos you will find Java / Python / Javascript / BASH / C++ / Lua / Go projects, exercises and experiments.

 I also love automation and GitHub actions, I hope you can find something useful or interesting around here.